recafe54/aws-python-utils/ielts_prompt/person/person.md

 - Common face on TV Show, named Shark Tank in Vietnam

-35. Describe a person you met at a party who you enjoyed talking with Please give me sample answer band (9) for IELTS speaking part 2, in IELTS simon style, given the following questions, ensure the answer in 200 to 250 words:
+35. Describe a person you met at a party who you enjoyed talking with Please give me sample answer band (9) for IELTS speaking part 2, in IELTS simon style, given the following q`uestions, ensure the answer in 200 to 250 words:

 You should say:
 - He is Shark Phu, Mr. Nguyen Xuan Phu